happybono/SonataSmooth/README.md

 > Overhauled the graphical user interface.<br><br>
 > Fixed an issue where the application became unresponsive when calibrating large datasets (over 100,000 entries) with the Noise Reduction Kernel Width set to 7 or higher using the Weighted Median method.<br><br>
 > Fixed an issue where the txtVariable textbox was not being cleared after its contents were added to the ListBox.<br><br>
-> Reimplemented and optimized the weighted-median calibration algorithm’s procedures, reducing processing time by more than a factor of 16.<br><br>
+> Reimplemented and optimized the weighted-median calibration algorithm's procedures, reducing processing time by more than a factor of 16.<br><br>
 > Fixed a bug in the median-based calibration algorithm that prevented it from producing correct corrected values.<br><br>
 > Minor bugs fixed.<br>